semanticClimate/internship_sC/Daily_Progress.md

 * ran pytest on amilib and checked if there are any new errors
 * started to work on anna's RAG model
 * installed some requirements required
-* lookwd into the models used in the code and got an overview
+* looked into the models used in the code and got an overview
 ## THURSDAY(12-6-2025)
 * ran pytest on amilib
 * ran pytest on pygetpapers